MoamenMoatazYoussef/moamens-notes/React & Redux/React Notes.md

 ========================
 Tips:
 -----
-- Anything between //// and //// is code in the language who's name is written after the first ////.
-  - Starting at chapter 3: Code Organization, the filename will be written after the language.
-  - //// sandbox: this means that this isn't a particular file or code, it's JUST and illustration example.
-  - A file change will be indicated by //// old-lang old-file >>>> new-lang new-file
 - This notes assumes that you are familiar with HTML, CSS, JS ES5 at least, npm, and git.
 - This note assumes that you are familiar with JS topics like: IIFEs, modules, scope, closure.
 - Anything after >> is a command in a command prompt, terminal, or bash.